huderlem/porymap/docsrc/manual/editing-map-tiles.rst

 You can zoom in and out on the map with *View -> Zoom In* (``Ctrl++`` or ``Ctrl+Mouse Wheel Scroll Up``) and *View -> Zoom Out* (``Ctrl+-`` or ``Ctrl+Mouse Wheel Scroll Down``).

 By default, the mouse cursor will show a white indicator outline of the currently-hovered tile(s) of what will be painted.
-You can disable this outline with *View -> Cursor Tile Outline*.
+You can disable this outline with *View -> Cursor Tile Outline* (``C``).
 Additionally, the cursor changes its appearance depending on which tool you currently have selected in the toolbar.
 You can disable this with *View -> Cursor Icons*.

-An indicator outline for the player's in-game view radius can be toggled with *View -> Player View Rectangle*.
+An indicator outline for the player's in-game view radius can be toggled with *View -> Player View Rectangle* (``V``).

 The Metatile Selection Pane can be zoomed in or out using the slider on the bottom.